xcap2000/data-tools/doc/Readme.md

 For the visualization tool, analysis tool, make it so we have a write mode and a readonly mode, so that some users can only see analysis (and probably do some filtering) but not create.

+When getting data from a specific field, lets say date it is important to try do split the dates so that each period say a month has a similar amount of records, I found a scenario similar to that, we have a total of 50 million records spread in 3 years, one month had 8 million, and some had 0 records, probably not the best field to use but we could split the query by day on this month, skip months with 0 records, and months with less records split every 5, 10, 20 days etc. make the algorithm good enough to do that and to do the counts wisely.
+I call that record distribution by date/during time.